cheretbe/notes/git.md

 git submodule status
 # Clone a repository and download submodules simultaneously
 git clone --recursive https://url
-# Download submodules in an already cloned repository (or if a submodule was add later)
+# Download submodules in an already cloned repository (or if a submodule has been added later)
 git submodule update --init --recursive
 ```
 Specifying a branch/tag